-SCCS files contain a list (user list) of login names of users who are allowed to create deltas (see Sections 5.1.3 and 6.2).
+SCCS files contain a list (user list) of login names and/or group IDs of users who are allowed to create deltas (see Sections 5.1.3 and 6.2).
 This list is empty by default, which implies that anyone may create deltas.
-To add login names to the list, the -a keyletter is used.
+To add login names and/or group IDs to the list, the -a keyletter is used.
 For example:

 '''

-admin -axyz -awql s.abc
+admin -axyz -awql -a1234 s.abc

 '''

-adds the login names "xyz" and "wql" to the list.
+adds the login names "xyz" and "wql" and the group ID "1234" to the list.
 The -a keyletter may be used whether admin is creating a new SCCS file or processing an existing one, and may appear several times.
-The -e keyletter is used in an analogous manner if one wishes to remove ("erase") login names from the list.
+The -e keyletter is used in an analogous manner if one wishes to remove ("erase") login names or group IDs from the list.

-5.4 prt
+5.4 prs